-The featured photo is from the location I discovered last year during my driving trip along the eastern coast of US when I drove from Canada all the way to the southern states.
-The site is the Kiptopeke State Park which is located in the state of Virginia on Chesapeake Bay shore.
+The featured photo is from the location I discovered last year during my driving trip along the eastern coast of the US when I drove from Canada all the way to Savannah, GA.
+The site is the Kiptopeke State Park which is located in the state of Virginia on Chesapeake Bay shore

 After the Chesapeake Bay Bridge was built, connecting Virginia and Maryland, the ferry was closed, but the sunk concrete ships stayed.
-Over the decades they became true artificial reefs and created unique ecosystem by attracting nesting birds, fish, colonies of oysters and sea plants.
+Over the decades they became true artificial reefs and created a unique ecosystem by attracting nesting birds, fish, colonies of oysters, and sea plants

 The challenge here was to achieve the extended depth of field to have the rocks in the foreground and concrete ships in the background in focus.
 I stopped down the aperture to f/13 and made sure I set a single focus point to the middle of the rock formation in the foreground.

-Next, I used the Spot Removal tool to remove the artifacts created by splashes of water on the front element of the lens ( check my technique here: Lightroom Spot Removal Tool).
+I used the Spot Removal tool to remove the artifacts created by splashes of water on the front element of the lens.

 In Photoshop, I used the Clone Tool to change the position of the yacht on the horizon slightly.
 I moved it to the right to place it between two poles.
 It took me probably 15 minutes.